VUEngine/VUEngine-Plugins/entities/ReflectiveEntity/readme.md

 USAGE
 -----

-Add the following to the COMPONENTS variable in your project's `config.make` file to include this component:
+Add the following to the PLUGINS variable in your project's `config.make` file to include this plugin:

-	vuengine-components/entities/ReflectiveEntity
+	vuengine/plugins/entities/ReflectiveEntity